 There are two types of lambda probe:

 - The probe is heated by the exhaust gases, having an operating threshold at between 300°C and 600°C.

 - The probe heating up, in its turn, allows attainment of an operating temperature more rapidly.

-Once the engine has reached the right temperature, the sensor measures the amount of oxygen present in the exhaust gases and sends this information to the computer which then adjusts the air/fuel mixture to optimize it.
+Once the engine has warmed up, the probe measures the quantity of oxygen present in the exhaust gases, then sends that information to the computer, which takes charge of adapting the air-fuel mixture as optimally as possible.